-Each indicator that can be calculated for a school shows a meter, or rating, to provide additional visual context for comparison and interpretation of indicators.
+Each indicator that can be calculated for a school shows a meter, or rating, to provide additional visual context for comparison and to assist in interpretation.
 The meters shown in each indicator tile on the school or LEA performance page capture the school's general level of performance for that indicator on its own.
 Each indicator-level rating is based on the points earned by the school for that indicator.

-The indicator-level ratings for each indicator and range from Exemplary, Commendable, Typical, Developing, to Critical Needs.
+The indicator-level ratings for each indicator range from Exemplary, Commendable, Typical, Developing, to Critical Needs.
 USBE worked with the Center for Assessment to empirically derive indicator-level ratings based on the contrasting groups standard setting method for determining performance level cut scores (Livingstone & Zeiky, 1989).
-This method leveraged the expert judgements that were provided by the accountability standard setting committee in May 2017, during which a bookmark-like approach (Lewis, Mitzel, Green & Patz, 1999) was used by committee members to provide cut score ranges for overall ratings.
-By applying the contrasting groups method to the context of the Utah accountability system, USBE leveraged the recommendations made in May 2017, by the performance level setting committee for the summative ratings to help determine the indicator-level cut scores.
-This approach helps facilitate coherence between the summative and indicator-level cut scores.
+This method leveraged the expert judgements that were provided by the accountability standard setting committee in May 2017.

-For each indicator, four cut scores were empirically derived; for elementary schools: 1) Achievement, 2) Growth, and 3) English Learner Progress; for high schools: 1) Achievement, 2) Growth, 3) English Learner Progress, and 4) Postsecondary Readiness.
+For elementary schools, indicator-level ratings include Achievement, Growth, and English Learner Progress.
+For high schools, indicator level ratings include Achievement, Growth, English Learner Progress, and Postsecondary Readiness.
 The cut scores are based on the percentage of total points possible for each indicator.